Defining and Calling Functions #

 func someFunction(_ firstParameterName: Int, secondParameterName: Int) { ... }

-Logic Explanation: The greet function uses from to make the call greet(..., from: "Cupertino") read very fluently.
+The greet function uses from so that the call greet(..., from: "Cupertino") reads very fluently.
 If you do not wish to enforce a label, you can use an underscore _ to omit it, which is useful when mimicking C-style libraries.

-// C# cannot completely simulate Swift's "from hometown" syntax
+// C# cannot fully simulate Swift's "from hometown" syntax

-// Can only try to express semantics via parameter naming
+// Can only rely on parameter naming to convey semantics

 public string Greet(string person, string from) {